modxorg/DocsApp/README.md

 ### Keeping sources up-to-date

-When you've set up sources with the "git" type, `php docs.app sources:update` will automatically pull in the latest changes. **This uses a hard reset, removing any uncommitted changes, forcing the local version to take the state of the origin branch.**
+When you've set up sources with the "git" type, `php docs.php sources:update` will automatically pull in the latest changes. **This uses a hard reset, removing any uncommitted changes, forcing the local version to take the state of the origin branch.**

 When using "local" source types, you need to keep things in sync manually.